RouteNotTaken/pyarubaoss/README.md

 Implementation of Python REST Client to work with the HPE Aruba OS Switch through its robust RESTFUL API interface.

-To install directly into your python environment please use the **pip install pyarubaaoss** command
+To install directly into your python environment please use the **pip install pyarubaoss** command

 For more information on HPE Aruba Switches, please visit **www.hpe.com/networking**